The machine packs in a 1.33GHz processor and is (obviously) slightly heavier (1.2kg) due to the lovely big 12in WXGA (1,366 x 768 pixel) display.

 The machine is also slightly wider than those Inspirons Dell has already officially announced at a 29.9cm (11.8in) dimension, with a 40GB hard drive running Ubuntu Linux.

 "We knew Dell had been toying with the idea of a 12in subnotebook for some time but they have yet to make an official statement.
-The fact Tesco has posted it on their site regardless, shows the growing strength of the supermarkets in the low-end IT market," said Michael Browne, editor of What Laptop magazine.
+The fact Tesco has posted it on their site regardless, shows the growing strength of the supermarkets in the low-end IT market," said Michael Browne, editor of Article continues below

 "Of the Web Browser itself, as Tesco is calling the device; the use of the slower Atom Z530 chip is something of a surprise on what is frankly a larger machine."

 Brown adds: "Good to see that Ubuntu will also be making an appearance but I'd be sceptical about the overall weight being 1.2kg, as this may well be without the battery."